On quasi-Albanese morphisms for log canonical Calabi-Yau pairs: Preparations

-\begin{rem} Let $X$ be a (possibly) singular variety.
+Let $X$ be a (possibly) singular variety.
 Let $\pi:X'\to X$ be a resolution and let $f':X'\to G$ be the quasi-Albanese morphism of $X'$, then the quasi-Albanese map of $X$ is defined as the rational map $f'\circ \pi^{-1}$.
 Assume that $X$ has klt singularities.
 Then the fibers of $\pi$ are rationally chain connected by Hacon-McKernan \cite{hacon2007shokurov}.
-Since $G$ contains no rational curves, $f'$ factors through $\pi$ by the rigidity Lemma (cf.\cite[Lemma 1.15]{debarre2001higher}).
-The statement in \cite[Lemma 1.15]{debarre2001higher} requires $f'$ to be proper, but the proof only used that the image of $X'\to X\times G$ is proper over $X$, which is guaranteed by \cite[Chapter II Exercise 4.4]{HartshorneGTM52}.
+Since $G$ contains no rational curves, $f'$ factors through $\pi$ by the rigidity Lemma (cf. \cite[5.3 Proposition]{KollarRationalCurves}).
+In other words, there is a morphism $f:X\to G$ such that $f\circ \pi=f'$.